 Pico de gallo translates to “the beak of the rooster” or “rooster’s beak” and is a form of salsa made with fresh ingredients — it is classified as a salsa fresca.
 As such, it differs from traditional salsa by having less moisture.
 Typical pico de gallo ingredients include tomatoes, peppers (often jalapeños), and cilantro.
-Some versions may include corn, onions, and lime juice.
-In Mexico, pico de gallo can contain ingredients like jicama and even oranges.
+Some versions may include corn, onions, lime juice, and more.
 With all of these fresh ingredients, what are your options for long-term storage?
 Can you freeze pico de gallo and still enjoy this salsa in future months as you’d expect?
-As with most things “food” there’s a simple answer and a more complex one.
+As with most things “food,” there’s a simple answer and a more complex one.

 Can you freeze pico de gallo?

 Technically, yes.
 You can keep it in the freezer, and when you thaw it will be safe to eat, but will it still be pico de gallo?
 Not really.
 It won’t be a salsa fresca anymore.

 Freezing changes the consistency of the fresh salsa

 One of the factors that you should consider when freezing any food item is the effect that the freezing process will have on the ingredients.
 The effect of freezing is especially important to consider when you are using fresh ingredients like those in the traditional pico de gallo.

 Tomatoes and peppers are mostly water, which expands when frozen.
 The expansion and contraction upon thawing will alter the respective textures of these ingredients a lot.
 The effect will be very much like when living plants get frost damage in winter.